 To finance my social activities whilst still at school I did as most young persons did and sought part time employment.
 I was lucky enough to find this employment in the form of a weekday morning and evening paper round, a butchers round, a grocers errand boy and a Sunday morning paper round.

-The morning paper round involved a 6.00am start at the newsagents Monday to Friday all year round in all weathers and finishing at approximately 7.30pm in time to prepare for school.
+The morning paper round involved a 6.00am start at the newsagents Monday to Friday all year round in all weathers and finishing at approximately 7.30am in time to prepare for school.
 Certain days namely those on which women's magazines and the Radio Times were published slowed deliveries as they doubled the volume and weight of them.
 Evening papers were delivered immediately after returning home from school at 5.00pm and did not amount to the same volume as the morning papers so I was usually home and ready for my evening meal by 6.00pm.
 The rounds territories ranged from Elborough Avenue to South View Terrace in the morning and from Elborough Avenue to Horsecastle in the evening.
+The Sunday morning round started in Claverham Road Yatton and ended on the A370 at Cleeve and Brockley Court, Brockley.
 Christmas brought a bonus in the form of tips and gifts from generous customers appreciative of the delivery service provided throughout the year.

 The butchers round was normally a Saturday morning job except at Christmas when extra deliveries were necessary to deliver the Christmas Fayre.
 This job required the wearing of a uniform, a white coat and white striped blue butchers apron.
 It was also necessary to be able to ride a bicycle complete with carrier and wicker basket whilst fighting off dogs intent on stealing the meat contained in the basket.
 Many times whilst cycling I had to rest my feet on the front carrier to put them out of reach of dogs trying to nip my ankles in their efforts to halt my progress and gain access to the basket.
 I must of been good at my work as on numerous occasions several competing businesses tried to poach my services.